lisaxeverest/15.003_Fall2025/Orientation/README.md

 This is a **long** preassignment that involves lots of software installation and testing.
 Please leave a total of at least **2 hours** to complete this preassignment.
 That may seem like a long time, but once you've done it you'll have a powerful suite of software that you can use through your career at MIT and beyond.

 **If You Encounter Problems**
-1. If you receive an error message, first try Googling it, or ChatGPU, or ask your classmates!
+1. If you receive an error message, first try Googling it, or ChatGPT, or ask your classmates!
 2. If you tried that and couldn't solve it, write an email to `midsumer@mit.edu`,  `vasstou@mit.edu`, and `seanlo@mit.edu` describing the problem in as much detail as possible, preferably including screenshots.